-Option 1 Option 2 Option 3 Student currently employed Student not currently employed Student chooses not to do as an EMT by a System by a System Provider Agency as any ride time to complete portfolio during pandemic Provider Agency an EMT: They elect to delay Eff.
-April 29th: Granted Successfully complete EMS 216. employment, internship, expanded scope of practice Gain System Provisional graduation and NREMT ALS privileges when working Paramedic Certificate testing until pandemic with and under the direct Gain employment with a System restrictions are lifted in our supervision of an approved Provider agency as a Provisional area of Illinois partner (fully licensed PM who Paramedic and be assigned with is credentialed in the System as and under the direct supervision of Must complete modified a Peer II, III, or IV educator or is an approved partner (same internship requirements an approved preceptor). qualifications as option 2). within one month of restrictions being lifted with Neither of these options is considered a resumption of the Field host agency.
-Internship under student enrollment limitations at Harper College, Both allow individuals to get credit for calls completed under the auspices of their employment during which they are authorized to provide ALS care and serve as the team leader.
-Must do 100% QI monitoring on ALS calls where they performed ALS skills, served as the team leader, and were evaluated as a competent entry level paramedic.
-For QI documentation: Complete the critique form for each call (signed by the qualified partner and PEMSC) and submit weekly with blinded
+Option 1 Option 2 Option 3 Student chooses not to do Student currently employed Student not currently employed as an EMT by a System by a System Provider Agency as any ride time to complete portfolio during pandemic Provider Agency an EMT: They elect to delay Eff.
+April 29th: Granted Successfully complete EMS 216. employment, internship, expanded scope of practice Gain System Provisional graduation and NREMT ALS privileges when working Paramedic (PP) Certificate testing until pandemic with and under the direct Gain employment with a System restrictions are lifted in our supervision of a qualified Provider agency as a PP or be area of Illinois partner (fully licensed PM who accepted as a PP Apprentice and is credentialed in the System as be assigned with and under the Must complete modified a Peer II, III, or IV educator or is direct supervision of a qualified internship requirements an approved preceptor). partner (same as option 2). within one month of restrictions being lifted with Neither of these options is considered a resumption of the Field host agency.
+Internship under student enrollment limitations at Harper College.
+Both allow individuals to get credit for calls during which they are authorized to provide ALS care and serve as the team leader.
+Must do 100% QI monitoring on calls where they performed ALS skills. served as the team leader, and were evaluated as a competent entry level paramedic.
+QI documentation: Complete the critique form for each call (signed by the qualified partner) and submit with blinded PCRs to Connie Mattera or the designated HEMSC/educator.
+If a submitted call meets criteria, it will be credited towards the student's Appendix G requirements for the Capstone experience.